Hyundai boosts zero-emission mobility

 ′We are agonising over how to do it, whether it is good to do it or not,’ a Hyundai executive aware of the Apple discussions told the news agency. ′We are not a company which manufactures cars for others.
 It is not like working with Apple would always produce great results.’

-The introduction of an ′Apple car’ would have the potential to disrupt the automotive market given the brand’s large gravitational pull, and the current push within the industry towards electromobility and digitisation.
+The introduction of an ′Apple car’ would have the potential to disrupt the automotive market given the brand’s large gravitational pull, and the current push within the industry towards electromobility and digitalisation.
 While both sides remain officially tight-lipped over the potential talks, any rumours could spark a fresh wave of excitement and speculation.